rednafi/rednafi.com/content/go/capture_console_output.md

 ## A more robust capture out

 The above version of `captureStdout` works fine for simple cases.
-But in practice, functions might also write to `stderr`, especially if they’re using Go's `log` package or if a panic happens.
+But in practice, functions might also write to `stderr`, especially if they're using Go's `log` package or if a panic happens.
 For example, this would not be captured by the simple `captureStdout` helper:

 ```go